CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

             var database = client.GetDatabase(_databaseId);
             var peopleContainer = database.GetContainer(_peopleCollectionId);
             var transactionContainer = database.GetContainer(_transactionCollectionId);

         }
     }
     ```

-1. Add the following line of code that will store a SQL query in a string variable:
+1. Add the following line of code that will store a SQL query in a string variable (replacing **example.document** with the **id ** value that you noted earlier):

     ```csharp
     string sql = "SELECT TOP 1 * FROM c WHERE c.id = 'example.document'";
     ```

-    > This query will find a single item matching the specified unique id
+    > This query will find a single item matching the specified unique id.

 1. Add the following line of code to create a item query instance: